-Students should refer to the full details of the policy at https://www.wesleyan.edu/finaid/forms_faqs/specialcircumstances.html.
+Students should refer to the full details of the SAP policy at our website.

-CHANGES IN FAMILY FINANCIAL CIRCUMSTANCES AND APPEALS
+CHANGES IN FAMILY FINANCIAL CIRCUMSTANCES AND REQUESTS FOR RECONSIDERATION

 Families should plan at the beginning of the academic year so that the amount of the family contribution is available for both the fall and spring semesters.
 However, Wesleyan recognizes that occasionally a family may experience a sudden and precipitous change in financial circumstances.
 In such an event, Wesleyan is willing to review a student's eligibility for additional assistance before the beginning of each semester.
 A request for a review must be made in writing and submitted with appropriate documentation to substantiate the change in circumstances.
+Additional information on the reconsideration process may be accessed on our website under Changes in Family Circumstances and Requests for Reconsideration.

-Students who are U.S. citizens or Permanent Residents that apply to Wesleyan and indicate that they will not be seeking financial assistance will not be eligible to receive Wesleyan financial aid until after the student has been enrolled for two semesters at the university.
-If an incoming student would like to apply for financial aid after he/she receives his/her admission letter, he/she is encouraged to contact the Financial Aid Office to discuss whether we are able to consider special circumstances.
+Students who are U.S. citizens or Permanent Residents that apply to Wesleyan and indicate that they will not be seeking institutional financial assistance will not be eligible to receive Wesleyan financial aid until after the student has been enrolled for two semesters at the university.

-Note: international students who indicated on the admissions application that they were not seeking financial assistance are ineligible to receive Wesleyan financial aid for the duration of their time at Wesleyan.
+Note: International students who indicated on the admissions application that they were not seeking institutional financial assistance are ineligible to receive Wesleyan financial aid for the duration of their time at Wesleyan.